scikit-learn-contrib/MAPIE/notebooks/regression/exoplanets.md

 ## 3. Data preprocessing

-In this section, we perform a simple preprocessing of the dataset in order to impute the missing values and encode the categorical variables.
+In this section, we perform a simple preprocessing of the dataset in order to impute the missing values and encode the categorical features.

 ```python
 endos = list(set(exo_df.columns) - set([target]))